saamiyaAqeel/rime/README.md

 The RIME software assumes that an unencrypted dump of the filesystem of each device can be obtained.

 For iOS devices, this can be done using the backup facilities available in the Mac Finder.
 Make sure that the option to 'Encrypt local backup' is disabled!
+For iOS devices RIME supports encrypted backups as well, however you should provide the passphrase to decrypt the backup.

 For Android devices...
 (TBD)